ronisbr/PrettyTables.jl/docs/src/man/usage.md

     printing format.
 Thus, if the keyword `backend` is not present or if it is `nothing`, then the back-end will be automatically inferred from the type of the keyword `tf`.
-In this case, if `tf` is also not present, then it just fall-back to the text back-end.
+In this case, if `tf` is also not present, then it just fall-back to the text back-end unless `HTML` is passed as the first argument.
+In this case, the default back-end is set to HTML.

 # Examples